How to charge an electric car

 Smart chargers are charge points that can be accessed remotely.
-This will usually work via an app on your smartphone, allowing you choose when your car charges, and how much energy you've used.
+This will usually work via an app on your smartphone, allowing you to choose when your car charges, and to easily see how much energy you've used.

 This could be particularly useful if you have a time-of-use tariff, such as Economy 7, when the cost of electricity is cheaper during the night.
 So you could set your charger to charge your electric car during those cheaper hours.

 However, this is offset by smart chargers being more expensive than regular chargers.

 Since July 2019, the wallbox grant (explained below) will only apply if the wallbox you are buying has smart functionality.

 Save up to £350 with the wallbox grant

 Through the Electric Vehicle Homecharge Scheme, the UK government currently offers a grant toward buying and installing a wallbox.
 The grant covers 75% of the cost, capped to a maximum of £350.